Skip to content

 The dependencies between components in a design should be in the direction of stability of the components.
 A package should only depend upon packages that are more stable than it is.

-The NoteWriter is expected to be stable, adding new features sparingly.
+The NoteWriter is expected to stay active for a long time, with new features sparingly added.
 Dependencies must be chosen wisely, finding the right balance between the gain (= the number of lines of code we don’t need to write) versus the cost (= the time required to update/contribute/deprecate/replace a dependency).

 Minimal Integrations